krash1408/memory-pair-game/README.md

+# Memoty pare game.

-# A game where you chose a pares of cards.
+A game where you chose a pares of cards.

 [To play game click here.](https://krash1408.github.io/memory-pair-game/)